-Here in the southern U.S., winters aren’t nearly as terrifying, but home landscape enthusiasts and professionals still must prepare.
-Winterizing lawn equipment ensures we’ll be ready when “game of lawns” returns next spring.
+Here in the Southeast, winters aren’t nearly as harsh as in other regions, but home landscape enthusiasts and professionals still must prepare for cold weather.
+Winterizing lawn equipment by following these tips ensures we’ll be ready when next spring calls us back into the yard.

 Once the leaves finish falling, it’s time to ready your power tools for winter storage.

 - Drain the fuel by running the engine out gas, or fill the tank with fresh gas and add a fuel stabilizer.
 If you opt for the latter, use as much fresh gas as possible since gas older than 30 days cannot be properly stabilized.
 Run the engine for a few minutes to get the fresh gas through the engine.

 - Replace the oil with fresh and change oil and air filters.

 - Check all nuts and bolts to be sure none have vibrated loose.

 - Inspect wheels, belts and other moving parts, replacing any that appear worn or cracked.

 - Move batteries and chargers for battery operated equipment indoors rather than leaving them in the garage for the winter.
 Exposure to winter’s temperature fluctuations shortens battery life and may cause premature failure.
 Carefully coil any power cords and store in a garage or shed.